rogerbarton/vr-modeling/docs/report/1-Intro.md

 .. note::

-	This report will focus on the development approach as well as evaluating the project and suggesting future improvements. *For implementation details and how to use this project see the documentation.*
+   This report will focus on the development approach as well as evaluating the project and suggesting future improvements. *For implementation details and how to use this project see the online documentation at https://vr-modeling.readthedocs.io/.*

 ## Purpose